livioribeiro/selva/docs/tutorial.md

 The greetings are being saved to the database, but now we have a problem: the user has to wait until the greeting is saved before receiving it.

-To solve this problem and improve the user experience, we can use save the greeging after the request is completed:
+To solve this problem and improve the user experience, we can save the greeting after the request is completed:

-=== "application/controller.py"
+=== "application/handler.py"

     ```python
     from datetime import datetime